akrivega/akrivega/README.md

-Hello, I am Alexey Krivega; an undergraduate at UC Berkeley studying Astrophysics
+Hello, I am Alexey Krivega; an undergraduate at UC Berkeley studying Physics.

 You can reach me at krivega.alexey@berkeley.edu
 <!---